As the fight over this Greensboro parcel gets more fierce, the plot only thickens

 "She's, like, 'Is it true they are kicking us out?'" recalled Francine, who, until that point was clueless as to what was bothering her mother.
 "And I'm, like, 'What?'"

-Everyone has a different view of the three acres of land up for sale on this short stretch of Hiatt Street in the shadow of UNCG.
+Everyone has a different view of the 3 acres of land up for sale on this short stretch of Hiatt Street in the shadow of UNCG.

 It's financial opportunity for the family whose ownership goes back three generations.